ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 By using this feature, you can:

 * Adjust IOPS up or down by selecting a different [IOPS tier](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers).
-IOPS are adjusted within the tier.
+IOPS is adjusted within the tier.
 The degree to which IOPS can be increased is determined by the maximum that is allowed by the file share's [IOPS tier profile](/docs/vpc?topic=vpc-file-storage-profiles).
 You can adjust IOPS for an IOPS tier based on share size or select the next profile that allows for increased performance.

     Maximum IOPS for a file share for a 3 IOPS/GB tier profile is 96,000 IOPS.
 All other profiles are capped at 48,000 IOPS.
 For 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
 A single file share that is accessed by one instance is limited to 48,000 IOPS.
     {: note}